Ladivcr/Sistemas-Distribuidos/README.md

     clean the data and processing the data and finally try to identify a trend.

 #### General objectives
-* Identify possible trends
+* Identify possible trends Latin America
-* Identify groups of people with similar interests
-* Identify the principal topics from a group

 #### Software Tools
 * Twitter API